Using playing cards to store hidden data:

 encoding data into playing cards

-The Basic Implied Card Method:
+The Basic Implied Card Method

+Here I will explain the actual method for hiding binary data in decks of playing cards.
 This method involves having a set order for a pack of cards.
 Each card's position in the pack represents a 1 or 0.
 If the card is absent from its position, there is an implied 0; if the card is present, it represents a 1.
 As we know the order of the pack, we can tell if a card is absent.
 To encode the 4-bit binary number 1011 (eleven in decimal), we proceed as follows:

 First, we lay out the cards in order: